fluree/to-do-lists-generator/README.md

         }
     ]

 > An important thing to note about predicates is that within Fluree they are their own type of collection, so they can consist of predicates themselves (you can think of them as properties that describe a type of predicate).
+For example, `_predicate/name` is a predicate that belongs to the `_predicate` collection.
 For a list of types and further explanation refer to the [predicate](https://docs.flur.ee/docs/1.0.0/schema/predicates#_predicate-predicates) docs.

 Once you have solidified your schema you can insert it into your DB, using the admin UI, as your first transaction: